This spot has been added by

 Stingray City snorkeling exploration

-Stingray City is made up of a sandy lagoon where the water level is constant (5ft/1-1.5m), and is sheltered by a coral reef.
+Stingray City is a large and shallow sandbank (5ft/1-1.5m) sheltered by a coral reef.

 Snorkeling with stingray at Stingray City, Antigua

-Of course, the stingrays are completely free here, but their natural wild character has been changed by feeding, so that Stingray City sometimes seems more like an open-air aquarium than a natural environment.
-You may also find the hyper-efficient organisation somewhat frustrating, even though the atmosphere is very pleasant atmosphere.
+Even though stingrays are free, feeding is practiced on a daily basis at this location.
+This practice has received criticism that focuses on its ecological and behavioral impacts.
+You may also find the organisation somewhat frustrating, even though the atmosphere is joyful.
 If you like wide-open spaces, wildlife and snorkeling in complete freedom, then you should go elsewhere.

 Snorkeling with stingray at Stingray City, Antigua